Garry04/EndeavourOS-post-install-script/README.md

-# EndeavourOS Post Install Script
+# Arch Post Install Script

 **THIS SCRIPT IS UNDER DEVELOPMENT.
 DO NOT USE IT!**